-Dr Kimberley Gin is a Senior Clinical Psychologist in an NHS national intensive care unit, supporting adolescents with complex and severe mental health difficulties and their families.
-Dr Gin is registered with the Health and Care Professions Council and is a member of the Association of Clinical Psychologists.
+Dr Kimberley Gin is a Senior Clinical Psychologist.
+Dr Gin is registered with the Health and Care Professions Council (HCPC) and the British Association for Behavioural and Cognitive Psychotherapies (BABCP).

 Dr Gin completed her undergraduate degree in Psychology at Warwick University, followed by an MSc in Applied Neuropsychology at Bristol University.
 She completed her Doctorate in Clinical Psychology at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.

-Dr Gin has worked with individuals of all ages, with a range of mental health difficulties including depression, low self-esteem, anxiety (phobias, social anxiety, Obsessive-Compulsive Disorder), emotional regulation and childhood behavioural problems.
-Dr Gin is experienced in several evidence-based psychological therapies including Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy, Compassion Focused Therapy, and trauma focused therapies (tf-CBT, Narrative Exposure Therapy and Eye Movement Desensitisation and Reprocessing therapy) as well as drawing on systemic family approaches, when working with young people and their families.
+Dr Gin has worked with individuals of all ages, with a range of mental health difficulties including depression, anxiety disorders, PTSD and emotional regulation and childhood behavioural problems.
+Dr Gin is experienced in several evidence-based psychological therapies including Cognitive Behaviour Therapy (CBT), Schema therapy, and trauma focused therapies (tf-CBT, Narrative Exposure Therapy and EMDR) as well as drawing on systemic family approaches, when working with young people and their families.

-Dr Gin has a specialist interest in adolescent psychotic like experiences, dissociation, and complex trauma, having previously worked with torture survivors for a Human Rights charity.
-She is also trained in conducting Autism Spectrum Disorder diagnostic assessments and cognitive assessments.
+Dr Gin has a specialist interest in psychotic like experiences, dissociation, and complex trauma.
+She is also trained in conducting Autism Spectrum Disorder diagnostic assessments and cognitive assessments for both children and adults.

 Dr Gin works within a trauma informed framework, understanding people in the context of their life experiences, cultural and socio-political circumstances.